rudhar07/Udaan/README.md

 3. **Favorites**:
    - Click the heart icon on any flight or hotel card to save it to favorites
    - Navigate to the favorites page to view and manage saved items

+4. **Theme Toggle**:
+   - Click the sun/moon icon in the header to switch between light and dark modes
+   - The app remembers your preference for future visits
+   - If no preference is set, the app defaults to your system's theme preference

 ## Hotel Price Comparison